-Coordination of Contract with Separate Agreement for Additional Personal Property - Clause for Use in Real Estate Contract indicates that the PPA "is entered into in conjunction with" the Real Estate Contract, and "is part of the transaction relating to the sale and purchase of" the subject real estate.
+58. Coordination of Contract with Separate Agreement for Additional Personal Property.
+The 2019 CREC-approved form of Personal Property Agreement ("PPA") includes some language to coordinate that separate PPA with the CREC-approved form of Contract to Buy and Sell Real Estate (the "Real Estate Contract").
+For example, the opening paragraph of the PPA form indicates that the PPA "is entered into in conjunction with" the Real Estate Contract, and "is part of the transaction relating to the sale and purchase of" the subject real estate.
 The PPA form also states that the PPA terminates "[u]pon termination of the Real Estate Contract...," and the acceptance provisions of the PPA's §11 are tied to the deadline for acceptance of the Real Estate Contract (or acceptance of a Counterproposal to the Real Estate Contract).
 Such provisions of the PPA, however, may not always address every such issue of coordination or relationship between the two contracts that could arise.
 For example, while the PPA §11 acceptance provisions are tied to the same date as the acceptance provision of the Real Estate Contract, the language does not expressly state that acceptance of one of the two contracts is conditional upon a concurrent acceptance of the other.
-And a cancellation of the Real Estate Contract by one party because of a default by the other party is not a "termination" of the Real Estate Contract as that term is defined in and used throughout the CBS1-6-18 form, so the form PPA does not clearly address the effect such a cancellation of the Real Estate Contract has on the PPA; nor does the PPA or the CBS1-6-18 form indicate what effect a default under the PPA (such as a refusal of the seller to convey the contemplated additional personal property under the PPA as contemplated) has on the Real Estate Contract.
+And a cancellation of the Real Estate Contract by one party because of a default by the other party is not a "termination" of the Real Estate Contract as that term is defined in and used throughout the CBS1-6-21 form, so the form PPA does not clearly address the effect such a cancellation of the Real Estate Contract has on the PPA; nor does the PPA or the CBS1-6-21 form indicate what effect a default under the PPA (such as a refusal of the seller to convey the contemplated additional personal property under the PPA as contemplated) has on the Real Estate Contract.
 This clause, and the clause which follows, address some of those other issues, in an effort to clarify the relationship and further coordinate the two contracts when a PPA is used.
 If one of these two clauses is used, then they should both be used - this one would be included in the Real Estate Contract, and the one which follows would be included in the PPA.